 Takumi Minamino grew up learning to play the game in Japan based around the Coerver Coaching method.
 And now he’s signed with one of if not the best football team in the world, Liverpool.
 Minamino joins Liverpool after staring for Red Bull Salzburg.
+I’d like to hear Minamino talk more about how he used the Coerver method in the early stages of his youth soccer career.

 Liverpool’s January signing Takumi Minamino made his Liverpool debut versus Everton in the FA Cup third round on Sunday, playing 70 minutes before being subbed off for Alex Oxlade-Chamberlain.